tonytvo/blog-generator/content/blog/4-hours-body/index.md

 - Try not to drink liquor sooner than four hours before bed.
 A couple of glasses may help you nod off quicker.
 Take 200 micrograms of huperzine 30 minutes before sleep time.
 It will expand your complete REM rest by 30% taking a cold shower before bed can also help improve your sleep cycle.
 - The most essential sleep is the REM phase.
-To trick your brain into entering the REM phase, try sleeping in short cycles.
+Try sleeping in short cycles to trick your brain into entering the REM phase.
-- On average, you'll want your room to register somewhere between 19-21 degrees Celsius.
+- On average, you'll want your room to register between 19-21 degrees Celsius.

 # pre-bedtime habits
 - a high fat and fibre bite will help you feel less drained and irritable toward the beginning of the day.
 - You should have 2 tablespoons of almond margarine, two or three celery sticks before bed.
 This should assist with keeping your blood sugar levels consistent overnight.